avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Introduction
 ------------

-This chapter will give you an overview of cholera, the species *Vibrio cholerae*, the main lineages of *V. cholerae*, and the current pandemic lineage of *V. cholerae*, 7PET.
+This chapter will give you an overview of cholera, the species *Vibrio cholerae*; the main lineages of *V. cholerae*; and the current pandemic lineage of *V. cholerae*, the 7PET lineage.

 Acute Watery Diarrhoea, the Disease Cholera and its Epidemiology
 ----------------------------------------------------------------